John Piercy: Brighton & Hove Albion

 After leaving Tottenham Hotspur, Piercy joined Division One side Brighton & Hove Albion on 20 September 2002 after impressing the club's management at the trial and signed a one-year contract with them.
 Piercy was previously linked with the club before and was on the verge of joining in March, but fell through.

 Piercy made his Brighton & Hove Albion debut the next day (on 21 September 2002), where he played 78 minutes, in a 1–0 win over Rotherham United.
 However, in his next appearance against Ipswich Town in the League Cup, Piercy suffered a leg injury that kept him out for months.
-It wasn't until on 10 December 2002 when he made his return from the first team, coming on as a later substitute, in a 1–1 draw against Ipswich Town.
+On 10 December 2002, he made his return from the first team, coming on as a later substitute, in a 1–1 draw against Ipswich Town.
 Piercy then went on to make four appearances in his first season at the club, with Piercy spending the rest of the season at the club's reserve.
 Following this, he signed a one-year contract extension with them.

 In the 2003–04 season, Piercy appeared in and out of the first team in the first half of the season, as he fight for the first team experience at the club.
 However, he received a red card after a second bookable offence, in a 2–1 win over Notts County.
 After serving a one match suspension, he scored his first goal for the club on 29 November 2003, in a 2–0 win over Wrexham.
 Piercy then scored a brace on 26 December 2003, in a 4–0 win over Wycombe Wanderers.
 However, injuries restricted his appearances much further Despite this, Piercy scored again later in the season: one in the league against Blackpool.
 Piercy then helped the club reach the play-offs and converted the penalty successfully to help the club win 5–4 in the penalty shoot-out and the club eventually promoted to the Championship next season after beating Bristol City 1–0 in the Second Division play-off final.

 At the end of the 2003–04 season, Piercy was offered a three-month contract by Manager Mark McGhee, explaining that: "they need change in attitude" to play in Division One.
 Despite the contract length, he signed a contract with them until October on 11 June 2004.
 The following season saw Piercy making two appearances: both on 3 November 2004 and 6 November 2004 against Derby County and Crewe Alexandra respectively.
 However, months at the club, Piercy announced his retirement at 25 on 9 November 2004 after a series of injuries plagued again.
 It also came after he suffered a back problem in the pre-season tour and didn't make his return until October.